 Sweet Princess was rescued at the age of 14 years old from abhorrent living conditions at a backyard breeding operation.
 Having lived her whole life in a totally dark stall, she is blind and was malnourished.
 Since her arrival at Arthur’s Acres Animal Sanctuary in March, Princess has made remarkable progress, going from untrusting and shy to becoming fast friends with the other animals, who are all fortunate to be living the life they deserve.
 She also continues to feel more and more confortable with people every day!
 What a girl!

 Dirty Snouts™ is currently donating to: Heartland Farm Sanctuary, located in Verona, Wisconsin.
+Donations from sales in my Celebration Collection go to Heartland Farm Sanctuary, Ellie Mae Farm Sanctuary and the Humane League.
 Additionally, I am proud to support the following 501c3 non-profit sanctuaries with in-kind and/or monetary donations.

 Heartland Farm Sanctuary